 Claim: When John Hancock affixed his famously large signature to the Declaration of Independence, he proclaimed, “There, I guess King George will be able to read that!”

-Variations: Hancock is also said to have exclaimed, “There!
+Actually after he signed the Declaration he exclaimed, “There!
 John Bull can read my name without spectacles and may now double his reward of £500 for my head.
 That is my defiance.”
 I can picture him saying that in great indignation.
 Today we might say, “Take that, Johnny Boy.
 Put that in your pipe and smoke it!”

-Origins: In the introduction to his recent biography of John Hancock, Harlow Giles Unger noted that:
+Origins: In the introduction to his 2000 biography of John Hancock, historian Harlow Giles Unger noted that:

-John Hancock was an extremely rich man who risked much of his fortune on the success of the revolution, who had a price on his head, and who practically guaranteed by signing the Declaration that he would be hanged by the British if caught.
-But none of those factors explains his prominent signature, and the tales about the defiant exclamations he supposedly uttered while signing the Declaration are based on a couple of historical misconceptions: that the purpose of the Declaration of Independence was to serve formal notice upon George III that the American colonies were officially declaring themselves to be independent states (something akin to a modern day declaration of war), and that all the delegates to the Continental Congress signed the Declaration on July 4, 1776.
+John Hancock was an extremely rich man who risked much of his fortune on the success of the revolution, who had a price on his head, and who practically guaranteed by signing the Declaration that he would be hanged by the British if caught, but none of those factors explains his prominent signature on the Declaration.
+The tales about the defiant exclamations he supposedly uttered while signing that document are based on a couple of common historical misconceptions: that the purpose of the Declaration of Independence was to serve formal notice upon